TinyLLaVA/TinyLLaVA_Factory/README.md

 ## &#x231B; TODO
 - [ ] Add support for Ollama and llama.cpp.
 - [ ] Developers' guide / How to build demo locally.
+- [ ] Training and custom finetuning docs.
 - [x] Model Zoo descriptions.
 - [x] Examples and inference.
 - [x] Release code for training.